-In Florida, Courts have the power to award alimony in dissolution of marriage proceedings.
+In Florida, courts have the power to award alimony in the dissolution of marriage proceedings.
 What factors are considered when awarding alimony?

 1. Is there a need for alimony by one spouse, and does the other spouse have the ability to pay?

 Before going into the factors, the court must first make a specific factual determination as to whether either spouse has an actual need for alimony and whether either spouse has the ability to pay alimony or maintenance.